MichaIng/DietPi-Docs/docs/user-guide_install_VirtualBox.md

 ![DietPi-download-image](assets/images/dietpi-VirtualBox-Download.png)

-The zip file contains a couple of files, the important one is the .ova file which has to be imported in VirtualBox.
+The zip file contains a couple of files, the important one is the .ova file which has to be imported into VirtualBox.

 ![Dietpi-zipfile-content](assets/images/dietpi-VirtualBox-7zip-file.png)

 ## 4. Import of the .ova file in VirtualBox

-As next, the VirtualBox virtual machine has to be setup by importing the .ova file
+As next, the VirtualBox virtual machine has to be setup by importing the .ova file (via \File\Import Appliance):

 ![DietPi-import-VirtualBoxMachine1](assets/images/dietpi-VirtualBox-import1.png)

-and choose DietPi_VirtualBox-x86_64-Buster.ova.
+In the following dialog the user hast to choose DietPi_VirtualBox-x86_64-Buster.ova as the file which shall be imported.

 ![DietPi-import-VirtualBoxMachine2](assets/images/dietpi-VirtualBox-import2.png)